patrickasafe/dd-character-sheet/README.md

 This is my personal project aiming to improve my react skill and help RPGs fans using a unique, interactive, responsive and configurable RPG character sheet.
 For now, I'm doing this project using D&D5E, maybe someday other systems.

+# URGENT THINGS TO DO:

+* Create a generic component that will represent "Inspiration", "Proficiency Bonus", "Passive Wisdom".
+This component will contain a textfield or numbercounter sided by a title description.

+* Create a generic component for "Skill" and "Saving Throws", something like: Icon + counter + description.

+* Create a component for "Other Proficiencies", "Languages" and "Features & Traits".
+I can imagine something like a textfield that adds new itens to the character object, they act like todo cards.

+* Create a component with 3 items representing "Armor Class", "Initiative" and "Speed".

+* Create a generic component for "Current Hit Points" and "Temporary Hit Points".

+* Create a component for "Attacks & Spellcasting".

+* Create a component for "Equipment".
+This component will contain counters for money, also something like "Other Proficiencies" system of todo like add/remove items with autocomplete.

+* Create a generic component for "Personality Traits", "Ideals", "Bonds" and "Flaws"

+# IMPORTANT THINGS TO DO:

+* Redo header, aligning and fixing width formatting issues

 # USER PATH:

 1. Open the App